kzorina/ucu2018_dl4cv/assignments/classification/results/journal.md

 I wanted to experiment with different models and compare them.
 First I tried to run ```vgg19``` on my local machine.
 1/295 of epoch took 2 mins.
-Simple calculations lead me to UCU GPU.
+Simple calculations of time needed to run it locally lead me to UCU GPU.
 I tried to run pretrained resnet and pretrained vgg.
-Unfortunately I keep getting some errors with connection to during this models were running there.
+Unfortunately I keep getting some errors with connection to GPU during this models were running there.
 For LeNet I did not got any errors, so other experiments will be with LeNet.

 I tried not once and one experiment with ResNet survived 8 epochs!